 The world isn’t trying to turn you into a software engineer—just a more knowledgeable legal advisor.
 Automated decisions carry especially high stakes in sectors like healthcare, finance, or employment, and it’s your duty to prepare for all of it.

 If navigating a patchwork of shifting AI regulations all while staying current on the latest laws is intimidating for you, have no fear.
 That’s what PBI is here for.
 We strive to bring you the timeliest topics so that you can stay at the forefront of these emerging developments.
-If you can’t make it to this year’s Business Law Institute, then check out some of our upcoming webcasts such as PA Business Law Quirks: What You Don’t Know Can Hurt Your Client or Artificial Intelligence in the Practice of Law: Be Aware, Be Afraid, Be Prepared.

 The Future is Now